josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 </code-example>

-This creates a `customers` folder having the new lazy-loadable feature module `CustomersModule` defined in the `customers.module.ts` file and the routing module `CustomersRoutingModule` defined in the `customers-routing.module.ts` file.
+This creates a `customers` directory having the new lazy-loadable feature module `CustomersModule` defined in the `customers.module.ts` file and the routing module `CustomersRoutingModule` defined in the `customers-routing.module.ts` file.
 The command automatically declares the `CustomersComponent` and imports `CustomersRoutingModule` inside the new feature module.

 Because the new module is meant to be lazy-loaded, the command does NOT add a reference to the new feature module in the application's root module file, `app.module.ts`.